Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Hit:**  1d10 + Constitution modifier damage.
 > *Level 21:* 2d10 + Strength modifier damage.

-> #### Scout Form
-> **Daily** **Swift Action**
-> **Red in Tooth and Claw Utility 2** ● **Spirit, Form**
-> **Self**
-> **Effect:** You take the form of a Tiny land or aquatic animal, like a cat, salmon or ferret.
-Your equipment and anything you are wearing merges into your body, but you keep the same statistics and benefit from any bonuses that, for example, magic items give you.
-You cannot talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
-You can leave this form as a swift action.
-> Pick one:
-* Your speed becomes 8
-* Your speed becomes 2, and you get a swim speed of 8
-* Your speed becomes 6 and you get darkvision
-* Your speed becomes 4 and you get blindsight range 6
-* Your speed becomes 4 and you can squeeze through gaps as if you were a Diminutive creature
-> **Maintain:**  Standard

 > #### Pestilent Bite
 > **Daily** **Standard Action**
 > **Red in Tooth and Claw Attack 1** ● **Spirit, Wild Shape, Focus, Poison**